prometheus/docs/content/blog/2016-07-23-pull-does-not-scale-or-does-it.md

 most common concerns that people have about a pull-based monitoring approach.
-With Prometheus and other pull-based systems being used successfully in very large environments and the pull aspect never posing a bottleneck in reality, the result should be clear: the "pull doesn't scale" argument is not a real concern.
+With Prometheus and other pull-based systems being used successfully in very large environments and the pull aspect never posing a bottleneck in reality, the result should be clear: the “pull doesn't scale” argument is not a real concern.